 It is a small tree, typically 10 to 15 m (30 to 50 ft) tall in cultivation but for reasons unknown never quite manages to reach above 5 m (15 ft) in some areas.
-The trunk is usually straight, slender and supports a rounded crown of gently weeping large feathery leaves up to 1 m (3 ft) long.
+The trunk is usually straight, slender and supports a rounded crown of large, gently weeping feathery leaves up to 1 m (3 ft) long.

-The leaves are made up of glossy green oval leaflets arranged in pairs along the length and though evergreen, fall from the tree in the dry season in seasonally dry areas.
-The new leaflets emerge at the end of the dry season pinkish-bronze, soft and limp becoming green and leathery with age.
+The leaves are made up of glossy green elongated-oval leaflets arranged in pairs along the length and though evergreen, fall in the dry season in seasonally dry areas.
+The new leaflets emerge at the end of the dry season.
+First pinkish-bronze, soft and limp, then become green and leathery with age.

-Flowering follows flushes of new leaf growth at the transition from the dry to rainy season, but can be encouraged by watering during dry periods.
+Flowering follows flushes of new leaf growth brought on by the transition from the dry to the rainy season but can be encouraged by watering during dry periods.
 The flowers are large, vivid pink to red and held in clusters that hang pendulum-like on long flowering stems.
 They create a spectacular display and remind of large orchids.

 The fruit are flat seedpods, 10 to 20 cm (4 to 8 in) long, bright red and showy but are seldom produced by the tree.

-It is cultivated as a small flowering tree to add interest and colour to tropical gardens and landscapes.
+Pride of Burma is cultivated as a small flowering tree to add interest and colour to tropical gardens and landscapes.

-Performs best on deep, rich free-draining clay and loam soils of a slightly acid to neutral nature, generally with a pH of 6.5 to 7.5 and on sites in partial sun or light shade.
+Performs best on deep, rich free-draining clay and loam soils of a slightly acid to neutral nature, generally with a pH of 6.5 to 7.5 and on sites in partial sun.